NHSDigital/booking-and-referral-media/src/FHIRImplementationGuideTemplate/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Referral-Payload.page.md

 The *CarePlan.period.start* is used to transfer the clock start time for dispatch and **must** be populated populated with Clock start date/Time Definition as per AmbSys specification.

-????Got to here
+* The *careplan.author.reference* **should** be populated with a reference to the *PractionerRole* when when a triage has been validated or an assessment has been undertaken by a clinician.
+It **must not**

+### Flag (Scene safety)
+The Flag (Scene Safety) resource is used to communicate safety information about the incident location.
+The *Flag.subject* is the *Incident Location*

+When populating this resource, Requesters **must** include both *flag.category* and *flag.code* values using the specific [BaRS CodeSystems](https://simplifier.net/nhsbookingandreferrals/scene-safety-codes-bars)

+When the scene is unsafe the *Flag.code.text* **must** be populated with the free text reason(s) that the scene is unsafe

+When a Receiver processes information in a Flag (Scene Safety) resource;

+* they **should** populate a flag in their system schema, if their solution supports that flag
+* they **must** display the information in the Flag (Scene Safety) resource (including *Flag.category* and *Flag.code*) in a way that supports the associated workflow (i.e. the relevant end users can see it and act upon it)
+* rendering of Flag information must be in line with the {{pagelink:principles_prerequesites, text:Principles for rendering BaRS Payload }}.

 ### Flag Resource
 The Flag resource is used to communicate prospective warnings of potential issues when providing care to the patient.
-The *Flag.subject* may be the *Patient* (e.g. Safeguarding concern) or the *Location* (e.g. Scene safety).
+The *Flag.subject* may be the *Patient* (e.g. Safeguarding concern) or the *Location* (e.g. location specific alerts).
 The population of the *Flag* is optional as not all subjects will have relevant issues.

-BaRS Requesters **should** populate *Flag* resources and **should** make adequate provision in their solution to support key flags in BaRS Application workflows, for example, Scene Safety.
+BaRS Requesters **should** populate *Flag* resources and **should** make adequate provision in their solution to support key flags in BaRS Application workflows.
 When populating this resource, Requesters **must** include both *flag.category* and *flag.code* values using the specific [BaRS CodeSystems](https://simplifier.net/nhsbookingandreferrals/~resources?category=CodeSystem&sortBy=DisplayName).

 When a BaRS Responder processes information in a Flag resource;